Starless (album)

-Starless is a studio album by the American post-hardcore band Shiner.
+Starless is the third studio album by the American post-hardcore band Shiner.
 It was released in April 2000.

 Critical reception

 Exclaim! wrote that "Shiner clean up their act by scrapping the lo-fi dirge and replacing it with a less cacophonous brand of guitar rock."
 The Dallas Observer wrote that "Starless ranked among [2000]'s top albums, showcasing pristine melodies, new drummer Jason Gerken's ticking-time-bomb percussion, subtle wind-chime guitars and deceptively intense vocals."
 The Coloradoan thought that "[Allen] Epley's songwriting and vocal skills ... are the high point of the release."
 The Kansas City Star opined that the album is "brighter, richer and more sonically complex and refined" than Lula Divinia.